tmcdos/custompatch/README.md

 - CustomPatch warns you when a patch was not applied cleanly - so that you can check that your fix is still valid for the new version of dependency
 - Keep your patches colocated with the code that depends on them
 - Patches can be reviewed as part of your normal review process, forks probably can't

+## Patch filenames format

+The filename of a patch will be composed as `packageName`, followed by the `#` symbol, followed by `packageSemVer` (and the extension is `.patch`)
+If the `packageName` contains a symbol which collides with the directory separator of the current filesystem - these symbols will be replaced with `+`

 ## License